killermann/facilitator-cards/content/cards/airport-signs.md

 ---

 Set up the space for easy movement.
 Provide participants with a prompt or question to respond to.
 Each participant then makes a sign proclaiming a statement (should be short and easily readable).
-After everyone has made their sign, have the group move around the space silently viewing each other's signs, giving them enough time to read everyone's sign.
+After everyone has made a sign, have participants move around the space silently viewing each other's signs, giving them enough time to read all the signs.